DestroyedClone/RiskOfBulletstorm/README.md

 [unimplemented] Bloodied Scarf: Replaces your utility with Huntress Blink

-[unimplemented] Metronome: Gain a damage bonus for every enemy you kill, clears when you use a different skill.
+Metronome: Gain a damage bonus for every enemy you kill, clears when you use a different skill.
 => +2% damage bonus for each enemy killed, maxes at +150%(+50%).
 The bonus is reset if the player uses a different skill.

 Ring of Miserly Protection: Grants +50%(+50% per stack) increased maximum health, ...but all stacks disappear upon purchasing.